Medical

 What if no one claims the body?

 The law provides for burial or cremation when no relative claims the body.
-These matters are handled through the county finance office.
+The Polk County Medical Examiner's Office coordinates these efforts through the Polk County General Assistance Office and the Polk County Attorney's Office.

 The law provides for burial or cremation when no relative claims the body.
-These matters are handled through the county finance office.
+The Polk County Medical Examiner's Office coordinates these efforts through the Polk County General Assistance Office and the Polk County Attorney's Office.

 When will the body be released?

 Once the examination is complete, and a family has designated an arrangement for burial or cremation, the body will be released to a mortuary or cremation service.
-Family members must instruct the funeral home to call the Office of the Medical Examiner for release of the body and should contact the Medical Examiner’s Office at 515-286-2102 to inform us of their selection of funeral home.
+Family members contact the Medical Examiner’s Office at 515-286-2102 to inform us of their selection of funeral home.

 Once the examination is complete, and a family has designated an arrangement for burial or cremation, the body will be released to a mortuary or cremation service.
-Family members must instruct the funeral home to call the Office of the Medical Examiner for release of the body and should contact the Medical Examiner’s Office at 515-286-2102 to inform us of their selection of funeral home.
+Family members contact the Medical Examiner’s Office at 515-286-2102 to inform us of their selection of funeral home.

 Can we view the body?
 Do I have to ID my loved one's body?